dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 await tester.pumpAndSettle();
 ```

+### 3. The test is leaking Image, ImageInfo or ImageStreamCompleterHandle

+If your test is creating images that are designed to stay in the cache, you need to invoke `imageCache.clear()`
+after the test.
+Add it to`tearDownAll` to optimize for testing performance.
+Add it to`tearDown` to optimize for test isolation.

 ## Get additional information

 To understand the root cause of a memory leak, you may want to gather additional information.